evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 We insert the spills in the block that is the lowest common ancestor of all the blocks that reload the value.

+#### Clobbered Registers

+At the end of the allocation procedure, the `determineCalleeSavedRealRegs(f)` method iterates over the set of the allocated registers and compares them to a set of architecture-specific set `CalleeSavedRegisters`.
+If a register has been allocated, and it is present in this set, the register is marked as "clobbered", i.e., we now know that the register allocator will overwrite that value.
+Thus, these values will have to be spilled in the prologue.

 #### References

+Register allocation is a complex problem, possibly the most complicated part of the backend.
+The following references were used to implement the
+algorithm:

 - https://web.stanford.edu/class/archive/cs/cs143/cs143.1128/lectures/17/Slides17.pdf
 - https://en.wikipedia.org/wiki/Chaitin%27s_algorithm
 - https://llvm.org/ProjectsWithLLVM/2004-Fall-CS426-LS.pdf
 - https://pfalcon.github.io/ssabook/latest/book-full.pdf: Chapter 9. for liveness analysis.
 - https://github.com/golang/go/blob/release-branch.go1.21/src/cmd/compile/internal/ssa/regalloc.go

+We suggest to refer to them to dive deeper in the topic.

 ### Example